 Healthcare is a multibillion dollar industry, and much of that money is either going to or coming from the government.
 If an individual or a corporation has misrepresented itself in an effort to collect additional money from either the government or an insurance company, they have committed healthcare fraud.
 Oftentimes, this involves fraudulent billing for procedures not done or adding charges to invoices to the government sponsored health care of elderly or poor people.
 In some instances, everyone in the office can get charged with the crime as a conspiracy, and it becomes important for you to show that you are not involved.
 Having a lawyer assist you in these situations is important.

 Make sure to note the distinction between drug manufacturing and other drug charges prosecuted by lower level courts.
-Simple possession typically gets handled on the state level, depending on the volume and type of drug in question.
+Simple possession typically is handled on the state level, depending on the volume and type of drug in question.
 But if found as the manufacturer of a particularly dangerous drug, or you have been closely involved with the sale and spread of that drug, your case could go to federal court.
-Oftentimes, these drug charges, go hand in hand with gang charges.
+Oftentimes, these drug charges go hand in hand with gang charges.

 In Connecticut, every few months we hear of a new raid by federal law enforcement.
 These raids happen against a drug gang in one or more towns.
 Federal agents use laws like RICO to prosecute and dismantle organizations they believe have illegal or illicit activities.
-You could face charges in a gang indictment and not to have any relationship with other members also indicted.
+You could face charges in a gang indictment and not have any relationship with other members also indicted.
 This is one reason why it is important to have the assistance of a federal defense lawyer in Connecticut.
 We can assist in your defense by negotiating with authorities and advocating for you in court.
 This will separate you from other people charged with you.

 When you sign your taxes, you attest to the accuracy of the information contained in them.
 If you have filed an inaccurate tax return, and you failed to include money you have earned, you could face the charges of tax fraud.
 Tax fraud can get resolved civilly or criminally.
 Also, it is possible for a person to go to federal prison for not declaring and paying proper taxes.